kwangure/hine/sites/hine.dev/src/docs/content/introduction/readme.md

 ---

 There you have it!
-You now have everything you need to create a simple state machine.
+That's most of what you need to create a simple state machine.
 By subscribing to the machine you can use it to emit side effects like manipulating a checkbox on a web page or logging a state change to analytics.